sakku-14/cub3d/README.md

   - 2: Sprite
   - N,S,W,E: player(place and looking the direction of North, South, West, East)
   - Space is validated but any other characters are forbidden.
+  - Must be sorrounded by wall.

 Example of .cub file:

 ![map](https://github.com/sakku-14/image_repo/blob/master/cub3d/map_img.png)

 ## Note

+You can create map and move around in the maze freely.

+The following is image of what you can do on this program:

+................MOVIE HERE......................

 ## Author
 - Yuki Sakuma